paultopia/websiterevision2017/README.md

 (This is now live, but for some reason sorting the list of service, at least disciplinary service, by year doesn't seem to work.)

+(never mind that, it isn't service, it's presentations.  and it's for a very simple reason: I don't actually sort the presentations before passing them to the latex compilation process!
+Need to redo that. )

 TODO: